Last Updated on

 - Beat in the vanilla extract.

-- Add the flour and the salt and beat until the dough comes together.
+- Add the flour and the salt and beat until the dough starts to get crumbly (this will take a few minutes).

-- Gather the dough into a ball, then flatten into a disc, wrap in plastic wrap and put in the fridge for 30 minutes.
+- Chill the dough in the fridge for 30 minutes.

 - Heat the oven to 350 degrees F.

-- Cut out the cookies and bake on a parchment-lined baking sheet until they start to brown (12 to 15 minutes).
+- Remove the plastic wrap, then cut out the cookies and bake them on a baking sheet lined with parchment paper or a silicone baking mat until they start to brown (12 to 15 minutes).

 - Sift powdered sugar onto the cookies with the cut-out centers.